At a glance: Super Tuesday states and delegate counts

 Biden won and will get at least 11 delegates, with Sanders getting at least six.

-Oklahoma is Warren’s birthplace but early results found her well behind.
+Oklahoma is Warren’s birthplace, but early results found her well behind.

 Delegate count: 31